bics/BestBarber/README.md

 ![Color palette](/assets/images/Color_Palette_HEX.png)

 Typography
-* Trebuchet MS font is used for the hero text with a fallback value of sans-serif.
+* Trebuchet MS font is used for the hero text/headers with a fallback value of sans-serif.

 ### Wireframes
 <details>